 A series of free public lectures highlighting the history of Wickenburg and the surrounding area, held once a month during the season.
 Speakers have included Joe Stevens on the history of the Hassayampa Nature Preserve, Pieter Burggraaf on Harqua Hala observatory, Jody Drake from Prescott’s Sharlot Hall Museum on the relationship between Miss Hall and Henry Wickenburg, Julie Brooks on Hispanic settlement in the area, and Roy and Kathy Moore on early days of desert ranching.

-Locals’ Art Workshops are the ultimate experience in hands-on continuing art education for participants from throughout the Northwest Valley.
+Art workshops are the ultimate experience in hands-on continuing art education for participants from throughout the Northwest Valley.
 Multi-day art workshops feature such experienced professional artists and teachers as sculptor Cynthia Rigden, watercolorist Mark Kohler and Cowgirl Up! participant Jane Coleman.

 Desert Adventure Tours allow locals and visitors alike to explore the history of the Wickenburg area through mining heritage and ghost town day-long jeep tours led by Museum docents.
 Flower tours are accompanied by BLM Botanist John Anderson.
 Offered December through April, these expeditions bring local history to life.
 Self-driven adventures with saguaro-picking in late June/early July and Dutch oven cooking during the season are also offered.